synthgenetix/convergence/docs/home/SELF_HOST.md

 ### Data to Backup

-- Environment configuration
+- Environment configuration.
-- Generated audio files (if persisted)
+- Generated audio files (if persisted).
-- API keys database (if using authentication)
+- API keys database (if using authentication).

 ### Backup Strategy